HELLO...

 Psychodynamic Therapy How our past history and relationships are influencing what drives us now.

-I also specialise in DBT (Dialectical Behavioural Therapy) which is all about how to handle difficult emotions as we explore new and effective skills that might help us to build the life we want.
-If you are looking for DBT in particular, please see the page below for more information on this type of therapy.
+DBT (Dialectical Behavioural Therapy) encourages us to consider how to handle difficult emotions as we explore new and effective skills that might help you to build the life you actually want to live.
+If you are looking for DBT in particular, please see the page specifically related to DBT for more information on this type of therapy.

 Among all that, you’ll often find me wondering about ‘parts’ of you, which comes from IFS (Internal Family Systems Therapy).
-This type of therapy is gentle but incredibly effective - and often results in deep insights as you discover all the parts of you that come together to make you, well, you!
+As an IFS informed therapist, this way of working is gentle but incredibly effective - and often results in deep insights as you discover all the parts of you that come together to make you, well, you!

 WHAT DOES ALL THAT MEAN FOR ME OR US?